All Episodes

 Well, I can tell you this past week was a good week for the relationship of Paul and Donald Trump.

-They actually had a very good day together on the Hill, and I know that that night Donald and Paul talked, so uh they're getting along fine.
+They actually had a very good day together on the Hill, and I know that that night Donald and Paul talked.

-I'm here right now uh for a good convention, and um it's really coming together.
+I'm here right now for a good convention.

-Well, I guess uh this is VP week.
+Well, I guess this is VP Week.

-So the names we keep hearing, General Flynn, we hear Mike Pence, we hear former Speaker of the House, Newt Gangrich, we hear Joni Ernst.
+So the names we keep hearing, General Flynn, we hear Mike Pence.

-Clearly, all of these people have been vetted, and others that I know, but who do you think would best serve Donald Trump?
+Clearly, all of these people have been vetted and others that I know.

 Well, only Donald Trump knows the answer to that.

-I mean, some of this comes down to just, you know, your gut feeling as far as who you can work with, who you think could be president if something should happen to yourself.
+I mean, some of this comes down to just, you know, your gut feeling as far as who you can work with, who you think could be president, if something should happen to yourself.

-They're all great uh choices.
+They're all great choices.

 That's what my guess is.

-I talk to Donald Trump about this quite regularly, and and uh but you're you're right, it is coming down to the wire, and it's an important decision for us and the party and the convention, and obviously they're gonna run out we're gonna run out of time here sooner or later, and we'll know.
+But you're right, it is coming down to the wire, and it's an important decision for us and the party and the convention.

-Well, on the pledge piece, I I think it's wrong, and I think that many of the folks signed the data exchange agreements.
+And I think that many of the folks signed the data exchange agreements.

-That that was where the pledge was embedded.
+That was where the pledge was embedded.

 It wasn't just a pledge on a blank sheet of paper.